-Are your posts very slow to load?
+Are your WordPress blog posts very slow to load?
 You are in the right place.
-In this guide, I will show you simple steps that you can take to speed up your WordPress page loading time.
+In this guide, I will show you simple steps that you can take to speed up your WordPress content loading time.

 Why page loading speed is essential

 The “back” button on a browser is your enemy.
 You only have a few seconds to hook a visitor and get him or her to stay away from the “back” button.
 You better make each second count.